-- listen carefully - avoid asking leading questions - reassure the individual that the allegation/complaint will be taken seriously and that they will be supported and kept safe - ensure that the individual is not made to feel ashamed for making the report or given the impression that they are creating a problem by making the report - not guarantee absolute confidentiality (as this may ultimately not be in the best interests of the student) and explain that the information needs to be passed to the appropriate person who will ensure that the correct action is taken.
+- listen carefully - avoid asking leading questions - reassure the individual that the allegation/complaint will be taken seriously and that they will be supported and kept safe - ensure that the individual is not made to feel ashamed for making the report or given the impression that they are creating a problem by making the report - not guarantee absolute confidentiality (as this may ultimately not be in the best interests of the student) and explain that the information needs to be passed to the appropriate person who will ensure that the correct action is taken - be aware that the individual may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful.
+Staff should exercise professional curiosity and speak to the DSL if they have concerns - determine how best to build trusted relationships with children and young people which facilitate communication.

 All concerns, discussions and decisions (together with reasons) made under these procedures should be recorded in writing.
+This will help if/when responding to any complaint about the way a case has been handled.
 The record should include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, the decision reached and the outcome.
 Additionally, the record should include the date, time and place of the conversation and detail of what was said and done by whom and in whose presence and signed by the person making it.
-The information should be kept confidential and stored securely, ensuring that the file is only accessible to those who need to see it, and is shared in accordance with the guidance set out in Parts one and two of KCSIE 2021.
+The information should be kept confidential and stored securely, ensuring that the file is only accessible to those who need to see it, and is shared in accordance with the guidance set out in Parts one and two of KCSIE 2022.

-Where the allegation relates to harmful sexual behaviours, if possible the disclosure should be managed with two members of staff present (preferably one of them being the DSL or their deputy).
+Where the allegation relates to harmful sexual behaviours, if possible the disclosure should be managed with two members of staff present (preferably one of them being the DSL or DDSL).